Telegraph Road Culvert Replacement Project

 Posted on 09/17/2025

-The Michigan Department of Transportation (MDOT) will soon begin a critical infrastructure project on US-24 (Telegraph Road) at the Mason Run Drain.
+The Michigan Department of Transportation (MDOT) has begun a critical infrastructure project on US-24 (Telegraph Road) at the Mason Run Drain.
 This work involves replacing the aging 1970s culvert, relocating essential utilities (sanitary sewer and natural gas), and preparing for future sidewalk expansion in front of local businesses.
 This will necessitate the full closure of Telegraph Road between Greenfield and Holiday for and estimated three weeks.

 CLOSURE DATES: